Should You Buy ZERO PARADES at Launch?

 Fast Buyer Verdict

-Buy ZERO PARADES at launch only if you are comfortable with a text-heavy espionage CRPG and want to experience its writing, skills, choices, and failure systems before guides solve the game.
-Wait if your decision depends on Steam Deck comfort, PS5 timing, user reviews, achievement routes, or exact performance.
+Buy ZERO PARADES at launch if you are comfortable with a text-heavy espionage CRPG and want to experience its writing, skills, choices, and failure systems before guides solve the game.
+Pre-release review coverage is already useful for broad quality signals, and Steam currently lists the game as Steam Deck Verified.
+Still wait if your decision depends on PS5 timing, achievement routes, exact route consequences, or player-tested performance across your own hardware.

-This is a pre-release guide checked on May 19, 2026.
-It uses the official ZERO PARADES press page, live Steam listing, storefront pages, and public preview coverage.
-Final walkthrough routes, achievements, choices, endings, and performance need hands-on verification after the PC release.
+This launch-day guide was checked on May 21, 2026 before broad player-route data existed.
+It uses the official ZERO PARADES press page, live Steam listing, storefront pages, ZA/UM posts on r/ZeroParades, official YouTube videos, and public review or preview coverage.
+Final walkthrough routes, achievements, choices, endings, player-review sentiment, and launch performance still need hands-on verification after the PC build unlocks.

 | Player type | Best move before May 21 | Reason |